 - Recreational Therapy: Based on the idea that quality, substance-free recreation can be a powerful aid to a sober lifestyle, the Recreational Therapy Program at Wilmington is designed to build patients’ healthy leisure skills.
 The program begins with a leisure assessment and consists of multiple weekly recreation times designed to expose patients to the joy and pleasure of drug-free recreational activities.

-A typical day in residential treatment
+A typical day in inpatient treatment

 Patients’ time in inpatient rehab follows a regular daily schedule.
-After breakfast, each patient attends a community meeting, morning lecture, and groups.
+After breakfast, each patient attends a community meeting, a morning lecture, and groups.
 After lunch, they attend more groups, including organized recreation.
 After dinner, patients engage in regular AA/NA meetings before bed.

-Typically lasting up to 28 days, our treatment programming at Wilmington is open to men and women aged 18 and older who have primary substance use disorders, though we also welcome individuals who have primary substance use disorders and other co-occurring mental health disorders.
-Patients who complete inpatient residential care often move into our step-down partial hospitalization program and intensive outpatient program.
+Typically lasting up to 28 days, our treatment programming at Wilmington is open to men and women age 18 and older who have primary substance use disorders, though we also welcome individuals who have primary substance use disorders and other co-occurring mental health disorders.
+Patients who complete inpatient care often move into our step-down partial hospitalization program and intensive outpatient program.